Cacti/documentation/Script-Data-Query-Walkthrough.md

 direction | Description
 --- | ---
 input | defines all fields that serve as a descriptive information to a specific table index.
-These values will not be graphed but may be printed in e.g.graph titles by means of `|query_<name>|` output | defines all fields that will yield a number that should be stored in some rrd file
+These values will not be graphed but may be printed in e.g.graph titles by means of `|query_<name>|` output | defines all fields that will yield a number that should be stored in some RRD file

 Now save this file and lets turn to cacti to implement this one.
 First, go to **Data Queries** to see